Is God Important To You In Dating?

 A Special Link For a Little Extra Encouragement

 - Do not pursue a serious dating relationship until you are ready to marry.
-Until people are mature enough to get married, they ought not to be in a serious romantic relationship but should use their time growing as a person.
+Until people are mature enough to get married, they ought not to be in a serious romantic relationship.
+But, in the meantime they should use their time growing as a person.

-- Be yourself and especially guard your heart until you know another person is worth your time and energy to get possibly involved in a deeper relationship.
+- Be yourself and especially guard your heart until you know another person.
+Make sure the other person is worth your time and energy to get possibly involved in a deeper relationship.

 - Talking about marriage right off the bat is a good way to scare off someone you care about, especially if they do not feel as attracted to you as you are to them.